jamesbachini/usETH/README.md

 # usETH
 sustainable stablecoin backed by a high yielding delta neutral staked ethereum position

-## Frontend
+## Demo

 https://jamesbachini.github.io/usETH/

 Frontend is currently deployed on the Rinkeby Testnet.
 To get Rinkeby ETH visit the faucet at https://rinkebyfaucet.com

 ## Main Contracts